mackron/GTGameEngine/README.markdown

 compilers have not been tested, but should mostly work.
 The Linux build usually lags behind the Windows build, so expect some errors with the Linux build occasionally.

 GTGameEngine is built as a static library.
-There is no direct support shared/dynamic libraries (.so/.dll).
+There is no direct support for shared/dynamic libraries (.so/.dll).

 While I do appreciate people trying this out, I do ask that you don't yet build anything serious until things become a bit more stable.
 In particular, I'm not